podoodoo/web3-learning-journal/README.md

+### Proxy Pattern and Meta Transactions

+Contracts are upgradable through proxy design patterns.

+Gas-less transactions are achieveable through meta transactions. e.g. In OpenSea, a seller is able to put up an NFT for sale and the buyer pays for the NFT and the transaction costs.

+Elliptic Curve Digital Signature Algorithm (ECDSA) is the signatures algorithm used by Ethereum and OpenZeppelin.

+---

-### 11/26/2022 delegatecall() and reentrancy vulnerabilities
+### 11/26/2022 delegatecall() and Reentrancy Vulnerabilities
 Created a demo of vulnerabilities in smart contracts.
 [Link](https://github.com/podoodoo/LW3DAO/tree/master/04-Senior/reentrancy) [Link](https://github.com/podoodoo/LW3DAO/tree/master/04-Senior/delegatecall)

 Using ethers.provider.getStorageAt(), it's possible to read stack memory in blocks.
 Even private memory.

-Contracts are upgradable through proxy design patterns.

 msg.sender is generally more superior to tx.origin.